Furnace Maintenance Tips

 We’re all about dirt cheap, but when furnace maintenance dirty deeds are involved, bring in the pros.

 It’s a good idea to have your furnace and ventilation system checked by professional cleaners once a year or so.
-Signs it’s time to get the pros include: recent renovations, pest infestations, mold growth or twelve months since your last inspection.
+Signs it’s time to get the pros to include: recent renovations, pest infestations, mold growth or twelve months since your last inspection.

 Your oil bearings, that is.
 It keeps the motor running cool.